Home HSE Articles What Causes Muscle Pain After Electric Shock

 Also;

 When a current above 10mA travels through extensor muscles, it causes a violent spasm.
-If the muscles affected are the hip extensors that lengthen the limbs away from the body, the victim may be propelled, sometimes many metres away!
+If the muscles affected are the hip extensors that lengthen the limbs away from the body, the victim may be propelled, sometimes many meters away!

-Muscles, ligaments and tendons may tear as a result of the sudden contraction caused by an electric shock.
+Muscles, ligaments, and tendons may tear as a result of the sudden contraction caused by an electric shock.

 This violent contraction of the muscles during electric shock is the reason behind muscle pain after electric shock.

-7 Ways of preventing electric shock
+7 Ways of Preventing Electric Shock

 Electric Shock – What determines the severity and first aid measures